 The heritage work at Jodrell Bank is supported by the Heritage Lottery Fund as part of our ‘First Light at Jodrell Bank’ project.

-From 31st July – 1st September, bring all the family to Jodrell Bank this summer and join us as we celebrate 60 years of the giant Lovell Telescope.
-Standing tall on the Cheshire landscape since 1957, the impressive near 90m high radio telescope has become a familiar site for many of us.
-But it’s not just a local landmark […]
+Bring all the family to Jodrell Bank this summer and join us as we celebrate 60 years of the giant Lovell Telescope.
+Standing tall on the Cheshire landscape since 1957, the impressive near 90m high radio telescope has become a familiar sight for many of us.
+But it’s not just a local landmark -The Lovell Telescope has international significance […]

 Green Space Garden Volunteer Days